draeger-lab/refinegems/README.md

 # Determine if output file should be created, default: cl
 # Filename is set as the models name
-output: cl #xlsx, csv
+output: xlsx #cl, xlsx, csv

 ### Gene comparison ###
-# set to False if not needed
+genecomp: FALSE # set to False if not needed
-genecomp: TRUE
 # the following is only relevant when turned on
 organismid: 'T05059' # C. striatum
 gff_file: 'genecomp/cstr.gff' # C. striatum
 biggreactions: 'genecomp/bigg_models_reactions.txt'

+### ModelSEED comparison ###
+modelseed: FALSE # set to False if not needed
+modelseedpath: 'modelseed/modelseed_compounds.tsv'
 ```

 ## Troubleshooting